 Beyond Slacktivism: Political Participation on Social Media

 This project explores the relationship between social media and democratic citizenship in Britain, arguing that Facebook and Twitter create new opportunities for cognitive engagement, discursive participation, and political mobilisation.
-A monograph from this project is due to be published in 2019 (Palgrave Macmillan).
+A monograph from this project was published in 2018 (Palgrave Macmillan).

 Analysing BuzzFeed and VICE during #GE2017